Board Members – Find Your Board Member

 Fiona Ma, Second District – Counties of Alameda, Contra Costa, Colusa, Del Norte, Glenn, Humboldt, Lake, Marin, Mendocino, Monterey, Napa, San Benito, San Francisco, San Luis Obispo, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Solano, Sonoma, Tehama, Trinity, and Yolo.

-Elected in November 2014, Fiona Ma, CPA represents approximately 9.5 million residents in the Second Equalization District.
+Fiona Ma, CPA was selected as Chairwoman of the California State Board of Equalization in 2016 and represents approximately 9.5 million residents in the Second Equalization District.
 Ms. Ma served in the California State Assembly from 2006 to 2012, and was the first Asian woman Assembly Speaker pro Tempore since 1850.
 While in the Assembly, Ms. Ma focused on improving California’s bottom line, authoring legislation to create jobs, and grow the state’s economy.
 As an Executive Board Member of the National Conference of State Legislators, she worked to keep California competitive with other states.
 Ms. Ma has been a Certified Public Accountant (CPA) in California since 1992.

 For more information, see Fiona Ma's Home Page.